-Once adults lose the mental capacity to create their own legal instruments, it may be necessary for the court to become involved in conservatorship proceedings to appoint a person who will be legally responsible for the legal and financial management of a person who is mentally incapacitated.
+Once elders and other adults lose the mental capacity to create their own legal instruments, it may be necessary for the court to become involved in conservatorship proceedings to appoint a person who will be legally responsible for the legal and financial management of a person who is mentally incapacitated.

 - Mental health